wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-troubleshoot-access-application.md

 If you have run the above steps in this article and need additional help to correct the problem, you can:

 - Get help from Azure experts across the world.
-Submit your issue to either the MSDN Azure or Stack Overflow forums.
-See [Windows Azure Forums](/support/forums/) for more information.
+Submit your issue to either the MSDN Azure or  Stack Overflow  CSDN Azure  forums.
+See [Azure  Forums](https://azure.microsoft.com/support/forums/)  Forums](/support/forums/)  for more information.
 - File an Azure support incident.
-Go to the [Azure Support site](/support/contact/) and click **Get support** under **Technical and billing support**.
+Go to the [Azure Support  site](https://azure.microsoft.com/support/contact/)  site](/support/contact/)  and click **Get support** under **Technical and billing support**.

 ## Additional resources